odezzshuuk/linked-notes/sorted/Database/mongodb/mongodb-glossary.md

 ## document

-- composed of field and value
+- Composed of field and value

 ```json
 {